-Since Miranda Lambert's big weight-loss reveal last November, the public has kept a close eye on the talented country sensation.
+It looks like Miranda Lambert had a big night at the Country Music Association Awards!
+Besides picking up an award for female vocalist of the year, the singer stunned on the red carpet, sporting newly dyed pink hair and a black dress.
+Since Miranda's big weight-loss reveal in 2013, the public has kept a close eye on the talented country sensation.
 When the rumors swirled that she had undergone weight-loss surgery, Miranda wrote an open letter on her website explaining that they couldn't be further from the truth.
 Miranda lost weight "the healthy and good old-fashioned way.
 Watching what I eat and working out with my trainer Bill Crutchfield."

-She's featured on the cover of this month's Women's Health for good reason!
-Even with the pressures of a new album coming out, Miranda has continued to experience healthy success through sustainable lifestyle changes and regular exercise.
+Even with a year filled with highs and lows, including promoting an album and splitting from husband of four years, Blake Shelton , Miranda has continued to experience healthy success through sustainable lifestyle changes and regular exercise.
 Here are some of the rules she's choosing to live by today.

 She keeps healthy snacks on hand: On past tours, Miranda was notorious for keeping junk food on hand, but as of late, "almonds and bananas " are the only snacks allowed on the bus.
 She understands that taking temptation out of the picture is essential; she's even said, "I don't want Cheetos anywhere around me!"